Constraints on massive gravity from dipolar mode excitations: Dipolar modes

 where $p_{ab},q_{a},K$ are tensors in the ``$t-r$'' plane (in arbitrary coordinates) and $Y(\theta),Z_{A}(\theta),U_{AB}(\theta)$ are the usual (even) tensor harmonics with harmonic number $l=1$ \cite{Martel:2005ir}.
-The dynamics of \eqref{dip} is governed by Eqs.~$(3)$-$(4)$ in the main text, which can likewise be expanded in harmonics.
-The constraints in Eq.~(3) in the main text reduce to the following first-order PDEs on the ``$t-r$'' plane,
+Plugging \eqref{dip} into the equations of motion Eqs.~\eqref{e2}-\eqref{e3}, and using the orthogonality properties of tensor harmonics \cite{Martel:2005ir}, the angluar dependence is factored out and the equations become a system of coupled linear PDEs on the ``$t-r$'' plane.
+More precisely, Eq.~\eqref{e2} gives the following first-order PDEs on the ``$t-r$'' plane,